Fix the Git moments that break flow.

 Local-first strategies for dirty worktrees, behind branches, divergent repos, submodules, and attention stacks.

-FluxGit is in private beta, Windows first, with safety rails, reflog recovery, semantic diff fallback, Fleet Radar, and read-only MCP context.
+FluxGit is in private beta for macOS, Windows and Linux, with safety rails, reflog recovery, semantic diff fallback, Fleet Radar, and MCP for agents: 22 read-only tools plus writes as human-approved proposals.

-FluxGit is a desktop Git client in private beta, focused on Windows first.
-It does not send repository data by default; diagnostics and feedback are explicit, and agent context is designed as read-only.
+FluxGit is a desktop Git client in private beta for macOS, Windows and Linux.
+It does not send repository data by default; diagnostics and feedback are explicit, and agents never get direct write access: they propose, you approve.

 Request beta access